Please log in or subscribe below:

 5. Go to a commercial publisher

 Commercial publishers seem an attractive option to keep digital projects alive.
-In the past few years Brepols for example has expanded its digital assets with L'Année philologique, to complement the Digital Latin Library.
+In the past few years Brepols for example has expanded its digital assets with L'Année philologique, to complement the Library of Latin Texts.
 Brill is another main player, with the Supplementum Epigraphicum Graecum and Brill's New Jacoby.
 Other websites have set up their own subscription services, e.g. the Online Egyptological Bibliography in Oxford, or the Thesaurus Linguae Graecae.
 But none of these projects is Open Access, and that is something we have always been committed to.

 6. Charge for functionality

 That is why we have decided to take yet another path, and ask you to subscribe not for TM's data, but for its functionality.
 After all, making the information accessible to you is what we spend most of our time on, and especially this last year we have - we hope - greatly enhanced the user-friendliness of TM through visualisations and improved search interfaces.
 Therefore, starting 1 January 2020, the use of most of these improvements will be restricted to subscribers only.